 Chaa Creek’s nature reserve offers a wide range of exciting, educational, and healthy activities for adventurers of all ages and abilities.

-The 400-acre private reserve hosts miles of well maintained trails for horseback riding, mountain biking and hiking.
+The 400-acre private reserve hosts miles of well maintained trails for horseback riding and hiking.
 Our cadre of licensed naturalist guides share their local expertise of Belize's diverse natural history including the fascinating Maya civilization which once thrived in this area.

 Canoe trips down the Macal River are a relaxing way to travel through the jungle and with our Natural History Centre, Butterfly Farm, Rainforest Medicine Trail and numerous activities, your days at Chaa Creek are wonderfully full.
 Exquisite pampering complimented by stunning views of the Macal River Valley is always available at Chaa Creek's full-service Hilltop Spa.